-To keep the CO Alarm in good working order
+To keep the CO Alarm working properly:

-• Test it every week using the Test/Silence button.
-Vacuum the CO Alarm cover once a month, using the soft brush attachment.
-Never use water, cleaners, or solvents, since these may damage the unit.
-Test the CO Alarm again after vacuuming.
-Replace the batteries when the CO Alarm "chirps" about every minute (the low battery warning).
+Test it every week as described in "Weekly Testing."
+Vacuum the CO Alarm cover at least once a month, using the soft brush attachment.
+Never use water, cleaners, or solvents, since they may damage the unit.
+Test the Alarm again after vacuuming.